-To safeguard equal opportunities of all citizens of Rapid City by resolving conflict, settling complaints of discrimination and promoting cooperation within the community.
+The purpose of the Community Relations Commission is to safeguard equal opportunities of all citizens of Rapid City by resolving conflict, settling complaints of discrimination, and promoting cooperation within the community.

 Members must be a legal resident of Rapid City.

-Rapid City Human Relations Commission investigates and mediates discrimination complaints in:
+Rapid City Community Relations Commission investigates and mediates discrimination complaints in:

 - Public Services

 Persons believing they've been treated unfairly in Rapid City because of their race, sex, disability, national origin, religion or familial status may contact the HRC/MOA Coordinator LaFawn Janis for assistance at (605) 718-2420.

 The commission meets the 2nd Tuesday of the month at 4:00 pm in the 3rd Floor Training Room (North by Northwest Room) of the City Administration Building.

 Paula Long Fox - Term Expire - December 2025